hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/table-view.rst

 - ``delete_users_address_by_pk``

 .. note::
-  graphql-engine expects the constraint names(if any) of a table to be GraphQL compliant_ to be able to track it.
+  graphql-engine requires the constraint names (if any) of a table to be GraphQL compliant_ in order to be able to track it.

 .. _compliant: https://spec.graphql.org/June2018/#sec-Names